Who We Are

 Since 2010, Jeff has focused his time and energy on projects to grow the game of golf and, in particular, introducing youngsters to the game.
 He is a Certified Trainer for SNAG (Starting New At Golf), a program that makes it fun and rewarding for kids and grownups to learn and play the game.
 Jeff manages the Foundation’s Golf in School program, traveling throughout the State of Kansas to introduce SNAG to School Districts, Physical Education teachers and provide training.

 Jeff and his wife, Cathy, have three grown children and eight grandchildren.
 Jeff’s passions include golf history and architecture, all sports, most of all, college basketball.

-Mandy grew up in Dodge City, Kansas and was actively involved in the Jr. golf program there.
-She played golf in high school and then attended the University of Kansas for her undergraduate and graduate degrees.
-Mandy married Meurig in 2003 and they currently live in Maize, KS with their son, Owen.
+Mandy grew up in Dodge City, Kansas and was actively involved in the junior golf program there, as well as frequently playing with her dad out on the course.
+Mandy played varsity golf in high school and then attended the University of Kansas for her undergraduate and graduate degrees.
+She continues to play for fun and loves the life-long sport of golf.
+Mandy and Meurig live in Maize, KS with their son, Owen.

 Meghan Houtsma was born and raised in Syracuse, Kansas.
 She was introduced to golf by her parents at the age of five and it became a pivotal part of her life.